GridPlus/safecard-cli/README.md

 > NOTE: Before running `./safecard-cli`, ensure that you have a valid GridPlus SafeCard inserted into an HID reader.

+#### Multiple Card Readers

+If you have multiple card readers, this CLI will default to using the first one that was plugged into your system (i.e. index=0).
+You can change this by passing the flag `--reader=X`.
+This will work with any command.

 ### Check Certificate

 > NOTE: This method is written for production SafeCards v2.4 and above.
 Older cards will work too, but only after they have been setup with a PIN.